-As discussed below, with respect to stages other than exploratory drilling, Congress requires that an extensive new environmental analysis, and set forth a timetable that accommodates that undertaking (while still promoting expedition).
-With respect to exploration, Congress requires that Secretarial decisions regarding exploration plan approval be made within thirty days of plan submittal, based upon existing information, which includes the information already developed in the environmental impact statements prepared in connection with both the antecedent five-year leasing program and the antecedent lease sale.
+As discussed below, with respect to stages other than exploratory drilling, Congress requires that an extensive new environmental analysis be conducted, and sets forth a timetable that accommodates that undertaking (while still promoting expedition).
+With respect to exploratory drilling, Congress requires that Secretarial decisions regarding exploration plan approval be made within thirty days of plan submittal, based upon existing information, which includes the information already developed in the environmental impact statements prepared in connection with both the antecedent five-year leasing program(s) and the antecedent lease sale(s).